N/A

 Trade finance is commonly used in the context of macroeconomics and international trade.
 The World Trade Organization (WTO) estimates between 80% to 90% of world trade relies on a form of trade finance.
 While trade credit is part of trade finance, the term describes a relatively narrow set of circumstances.

 For example, as a business, you would promote ‘trade credit’ to your customers.
 Economists would use the term ‘trade finance’ to describe this practice – and others like it – by companies more generally.
+While BNPL is a type of trade credit, understanding trade credit’s broader applications can help businesses make more informed decisions about offering credit to their customers.

 How does Trade Credit work